alexandregsg/ML_Project_Group52/README.md

 ### Workflow
 1. **Model Training and Serialization**:
-   - A machine learning pipeline was trained and saved as `trained_pipeline.pkl` using `joblib` or `pickle`.
+   - A machine learning pipeline was trained and saved as `trained_pipeline.pkl` using `pickle`.
-   - The pipeline includes all necessary preprocessing steps and the trained model.
+   - The pipeline includes all necessary preprocessing steps and the a sample train model, that later can be updated to a production model.

 2. **Streamlit App (`app.py`)**:
    - Loads the `trained_pipeline.pkl` file at runtime.